 Colorado courts commonly use negligence statutes to determine spinal cord injury cases.
 If you were injured and are seeking compensation, you must prove that the defendant owed you a duty and that their breach of that duty led to your injuries.
 Ultimately, if you can prove that you were injured by their negligent behavior or failures, you may be able to recover in court.

 There are many other factors that contribute to your ability to recover for your spinal cord injury.
 These factors can range from the defendant’s actions, your mitigation efforts, and the overall damage caused by the incident.

 You should also be sure to pay attention to your local court’s statute of limitations for personal injury suits; in Colorado, personal injury plaintiffs generally have two years from the date of injury to bring a lawsuit in court, so if you fail to file within this set time period, you may lose your right to file altogether.
-The laws that govern spinal cord injury and accidents cases can be dense and difficult to understand, so if you or your loved one was involved in an accident and sustained a spinal cord injury, contact an injury attorney in Colorado as soon as possible.
+The laws that govern spinal cord injury and accidents cases can be dense and difficult to understand, so if you or your loved one was involved in an accident and sustained a spinal cord injury, contact an as soon as possible.

 CALL ZINDA LAW GROUP’S COLORADO SPINAL CORD LAWYERS FOR HELP

 Spinal cord injuries are some of the most complex health conditions to understand, treat, and litigate.
 The spinal cord is primarily responsible for the transmission of signals from the brain to the body, motor reflexes, and sensory information.
 Given the critical role that the spinal cord plays in the human body, any damage to it should be taken seriously and addressed immediately.